loaielhady/postgres_cluster/PostgreSQL_database_cluster/replication.md

 # Replication in PostgreSQL

-This document describes a simple primary → standby (primary-secondary) physical replication setup for PostgreSQL (Postgres).
+This document describes a simple primary → standby replication setup for PostgreSQL.
 The primary handles writes and one or more standbys replicate the WAL stream and can serve read-only queries for read scaling or failover.

 ## Prerequisites
 - PostgreSQL installed on primary and standby.